deathstalkr/100-days-of-code/log.md

  ### Day 2: June 08, 2022

-**Today's Progress**: Studies some concept of async Javascript and went through some Just Javascript course
+**Today's Progress**: Studied some concept of async Javascript and went through some JustJavascript course

 **Thoughts** Studies concept related to callback functions in JS and wrote a small implementation of it.
 Came across Callback hell.
 As usual spent some time on Just Javascript course and finished the 'Values and Variables' module today.
 Really happy that I purchased this course.
   'Variables points to values' -- Sun Tsu

+### Day 3: June 09, 2022

+**Today's Progress**: Continued with Async Javascript; learned about Promises and Asyns/await

+**Thoughts** Learned a lot on the asynchronous Javascript and thanks to Joy for making it so much simpler to wrap my head around.
+Callbacks, Promises and Async/await are really cool and takes Javascript to a whole new level.
+Today tried creating ice-creams procedurally with time constrains by implementing Async feature of Javascript using all three techniques(Callbacks, Promises and Async/await).
+Need to work on it more to get a hold of it.